ENHANCE-PET/FALCON/README.md

 </p>

-`FALCON` (Fast algorithms for motion correction) is a python wrapper program for the ITK based 'greedy' diffeomorphism registration binaries (LDDMM and Sym Diff Demons) to perform image-based PET motion correction (both head and total-body).
-It uses diffemorphisms that are 'almost' inverse consistent to rapidly align dynamic PET images.
+`FALCON` (Fast algorithms for motion correction) is a tailor-made tool for performing total-body or whole-body PET motion correction.
+The proposed tool is vendor, tracer and organ indepedent.
+The tool is built on top of the fast greedy registration toolkit.

 ## ⛔️ Hard requirements